kstojanovski/software-design-pattern/structural-patterns.md

 * AbstractDecorator -> ConcreteDecoratorB
 #### Behaviour
 1. ConcreteDecoratorA(ConcreteDecoratorB(ConcreteBaseA)), ConcreteDecoratorA(ConcreteDecoratorB(ConcreteBaseB))

-Where: number and order of decorator can be vary, at end base class is used.<br>
+   * Where: number and order of decorator can be vary, at end base class is used.
+#### Source
+#### Notes
+* ***Object of an concrete base class is created mostly inner in the nested structure creation but invoked as first object and it is used as base object for all other objects (decorators) which are decorating the base more and more as they are nested.***
+* Attach a flexible additional responsibilities to an object dynamically.
+* The Decorator Pattern is also known as Wrapper.
-Since the structure is the same the same method is used for invoke the "decorations".<br><br>
+* Because the structure is the same at all objects the same method is used for invoke the "decorations".
-Based on same interface.<br>
+* This pattern is based on same interface.
-The pattern Bridge is based on different interfaces.<br>
+* The pattern Bridge is based on different interfaces.

 ## Medium Structural Patterns